-In the case of the North Coast, all the available funds were allocated to a variety of projects, but one of those projects has been abandoned, and the amount advanced to it has been returned to the CST.
-Those funds will be made available for other projects.
-Several applicants that had requested funding previously but had been turned down due to a lack of funds have been contacted and asked to re-apply.
-We are currently working with three of those applicants, and hope to have a North Coast Regional Steering Committee meeting in November to reallocate the funds that were freed up when the previously approved project was abandoned.
+In the case of the North Coast, all the available funds were allocated to a variety of projects, but one of those projects was been abandoned, and the amount advanced to it has been returned to the CST.
+Several applicants that had previously requested funding but had been turned down due to a lack of funds were contacted and asked to re-apply.
+The North Coast Regional Steering Committee agreed in December 2017 to reallocate the funds that were freed up to three of those previous applicants.

-Significant progress has also been made to date with in the Central Coast RSC, but there are still some unallocated funds committed to the Wuikinuxv and the Nuxalk First Nations..
+Significant progress has also been made to date with in the Central Coast RSC, but there are still some unallocated funds committed to the Wuikinuxy and the Nuxalk First Nations.